unt-carpentries/2025-05-15-unt/index.md

 {% include dc/schedule.html %}
 {% elsif site.carpentry == "lc" %}
 {% include lc/schedule.html %}
-{% elsif site.carpentry == "incubator" %}
+{% elsif site.carpentry == "pilot" %}
-This workshop is teaching a lesson in
-<a href="https://carpentries-incubator.org/">The Carpentries Incubator</a>.
-Please check <a href="{{site.incubator_lesson_site}}">the lesson homepage</a> for a list of lesson sections and estimated timings.
-{% endif %}
+The lesson taught in this workshop is being piloted and a precise schedule is yet to be established.
+The workshop will include regular breaks.
+If you would like to know the timing of these breaks in advance, please [contact the workshop organisers](#contact).
+For a list of lesson sections and estimated timings, [visit the lesson homepage]({{ site.lesson_site }}).
 {% comment %}
 Edit/replace the text above if you want to include a schedule table.
 See the contents of the _includes/custom-schedule.html file for an example of how one of these schedule tables is constructed.
 {% endcomment %}

-{% if site.pilot %}
-The lesson taught in this workshop is being piloted and a precise schedule is yet to be established.
-The workshop will include regular breaks.
-Please <a href="mailto:{{page.email}}">contact the workshop organisers</a> if you would like more information about the planned schedule.
 {% endif %}

 <hr/>